eemeyer/simplicity/documentation/userguide/simplicityInputs.md

 Textarea
 ========

-To bind a single `textarea` to the state, first create the input.
+To bind a single `textarea` to the state... you guessed it:

+1. Create the input
     {% highlight html %}
 <textarea type="text" name="example"> </textarea>
 {% endhighlight %}

-Then apply the `simplicityInputs` widget to it.
+1. Apply the `simplicityInputs` widget to it
     {% highlight javascript %}
 $('textarea').simplicityInputs();
 {% endhighlight %}

-Changes to the `textarea` will cause the state to be updated and changes to the state will be reflected in the `textarea`.
+1. You get the idea, right?

 This live example shows how the state propagation works.